 As of now, June 10, 2020, CLEP exams at Westfield State University will not take place until further notice.
 Sorry for any inconvenience this may cause.

 Instructions for registering for a CLEP exam:

 1. Complete the Westfield State CLEP Registration form online.

 2. Wait for a confirmation email or phone call from our office.

 3. Once your testing date has been confirmed, please visit http://clep.collegeboard.org/register/exam to register for the exam.

 4. Print your Ticket ID and payment receipt and bring them with you on the day of the exam.
 Please make sure your ticket states the correct exam you would like to take.

 Westfield State University offers students with military experience the opportunity to receive graduation credit for this experience.
-Official documentation of military experience must be submitted to the Division of Graduate and Continuing Education Office for evaluation.
+Official documentation of military experience must be submitted to the College of Graduate and Continuing Education Office for evaluation.